Eggy breakfast muffins are delicious, nutritious, and freezer friendly. They’re a snap to make and reheat well. Make them this week!

 - Bake for 20-25 minutes.

-It’s also a very versatile recipe – don’t have shredded cheddar?
+It’s also a very versatile recipe all the way around.
+Don’t have shredded cheddar?
 Tried sliced Provolone.
 Don’t have sausage?
 Try bacon.
 Or omit meat altogether.
 You can put whatever you want in these eggy muffins!
 I double this recipe to make 24 muffins at once.Then I freeze the extras and feed them to my husband during the week when he needs something quick.
 It works very well!

 How do you feed your family a nutritious breakfast with little effort (and without getting up 0 dark thirty?)